-This Policy applies to all reporting persons of HBFI and any HBFI entity.
+This Policy applies to all reporting persons, as defined below.
 In this Policy, a "reporting person" is a person who comes within the definition of a reporting person in the Protected Disclosures Act, which is set out in Appendix 1.
-This includes, in each case, whether current or former: